 A: Most people who volunteer at SIBS or Oncology Camp serve as cabin counselors, are matched with at least one other counselor, and are assigned to be in charge of a cabin group of five to ten campers.
 Counselors are in charge of the camper 24-hours a day and are in charge of getting them through their week at camp.
-This includes everything from getting them up in the morning and making sure their teeth are brushed, to getting them to their activities, to resolving any conflicts, to getting them to bed at night.
+This includes everything from getting them up in the morning and making sure their teeth are brushed, to getting them to their activities, resolving any conflicts, and getting them to bed at night.

 Q: What does a Family Camp volunteer do?

 A: During the mornings at Family Camp, while their parents are in discussion groups, volunteers are in charge of the kids.
 Depending on the age of the kids, this includes playing games with them, taking them to different activities, etc. In the afternoons, volunteers staff the program areas (the waterfront, archery, fishing, etc.) as the families travel around camp.